Loudermilk (TV series)

-Loudermilk is an American comedy-drama television series created by Peter Farrelly and Bobby Mort that premiered on October 17, 2017 on the AT&T Audience Network.
+Loudermilk is an American comedy-drama television series created by Peter Farrelly and Bobby Mort.
 The series stars Ron Livingston, Will Sasso, Laura Mennell, Anja Savcic, Mat Fraser, Toby Levins, and Mark Brandon.
+The show premiered on October 17, 2017, on the AT&T Audience Network.
 In December 2018, it was announced that Audience had renewed the series for a third season.
 In April 2020, the series was left without a home after the network ceased operations.

 Amazon subsequently acquired the rights to stream the series, and the previously unaired third season was released on Amazon Prime Video in some countries, such as Canada, in December 2020.
 The series made its U.S. debut in March 2021, while the third season was added the following month.

-Further seasons have been conceptualized by the creators, but are as-yet unproduced, as a sponsoring (not just distribution) network is being sought.
+Additional seasons were planned, but not produced as of 2025, since the show could not find a network willing to offset the production costs.

 Premise

-Sam Loudermilk, a former music critic and recovering alcoholic, is a substance abuse counselor and support group leader who regularly doles out clever but acid-tongued critiques to his clients, his friends, and any random person he interacts with.
-Loudermilk, who does not have his life together in the way one might expect of a counselor, is somewhat nicer to the few people close to him, including his best friend and (usually) sober sponsor, Ben Burns, and his sponsee and unplanned roommate, the young Claire Wilkes.
+Sam Loudermilk, a former music critic and a recovering alcoholic, is a substance abuse support group leader living in Seattle, who regularly doles out clever but acid-tongued critiques to his clients, his friends, and any random person he interacts with.
+Loudermilk, who does not have his life together in the way one might expect of a counselor, is somewhat nicer to the few people close to him, including his best friend and (usually) sober sponsor, Ben Burns, and his sponsee and unplanned roommate, Claire Wilkes.

+Frequent scenes depict Loudermilk's group sessions at a local church, with subplots deriving from the group members' lives.
+Farrelly expressed particular pride at the arc of Mugsy (Brian Regan) during season 3, where the character gradually rebuilds his relationship with his children before relapsing.
+The character of Cutter (Danny Wattley) features in a prominent subplot in season 1; Wattley was unable to reprise the role in seasons 2 and 3 after himself relapsing, but after going through recovery was planned to appear in a fourth season.